psxio/psx.market/replit.md

 - **Animations**: Scroll-triggered reveal animations throughout (fadeInUp, fadeInLeft, fadeInRight, fadeInScale, slideInUp, zoomIn, bounceIn)

 ## System Architecture
-create.psx employs a decoupled frontend and backend architecture for enhanced scalability and maintainability.
+Create.psx employs a decoupled frontend and backend architecture for enhanced scalability and maintainability.

 ### UI/UX Decisions
-- **Branding**: Consistent purple/cyan gradient theme.
+- **Branding**: Consistent purple/cyan gradient theme with equal prominence for both Create and PSX brands.
 - **Design System**: Utilizes Tailwind CSS and Shadcn UI for a modern, responsive, and mobile-first design.
 - **Key Features**:
-    - **Token-Gated Access**: $PSX token required for marketplace access and client tier assignment.
+    - **Dual Token-Gated Access**: Either $CREATE or $PSX token required for marketplace access and client tier assignment.
+Users only need to hold ONE of these tokens to gain access.
     - **Builder Profiles**: Comprehensive profiles with portfolios, services, reviews, dynamic skill arrays, and category-specific showcases.
     - **Previous Projects Showcase**: Detailed case studies with results, metrics, media, and testimonials.
     - **Service Listings**: Detailed service offerings with tiered pricing.